Alex-Genovese/floatversion/README.md

 FloatVersion will run in Bash or in Non-Bash shells.

-Requires up-to-date versions of Bash, Grep, JQ and Curl.
+Requires up-to-date versions of Bash, Grep, JQ, BC and Curl.

 - On MacOS install these via Homebrew

 Curl is needed from version 1.1 for the update checker on the full version only.

+BC is needed for standard numerical comparisons.

 ## Use as a Standalone